sozialhelden/a11yscore/docs/architecture/03-algorithm-equations.md

 Adjusting the weights happens on the criterion level and within a given topic.

 ### Data Quality Factor

+The data quality factor reflects the proportion of tagged geometry for a given criterion within the region of interest.
+It is calculated as:

 $$q = \frac{\mathrm{geometry}_{\mathrm{tagged}}}{\mathrm{geometry}_{\mathrm{total}}} * (1-w) + w $$